What is Staking?

 Note that once you issue the transaction to add a node as a validator, there is no way to change the parameters.
 You can’t remove your stake early or change the stake amount, node ID, or reward address.
 Please make sure you’re using the correct values in the API calls below.
 If you’re not sure, ask for help on Discord.
 If you want to add more tokens to your own validator, you can delegate the tokens to this node - but you cannot increase the base validation amount (so delegating to yourself goes against your delegation cap).

 Running a Validator

 If you’re running a validator, it’s important that your node is well connected to ensure that you receive a reward.
 See here.

-When you issue the transaction to add a validator, the staked tokens and transaction fee are deducted from the addresses you control.
+When you issue the transaction to add a validator, the staked tokens and transaction fee (which is 0) are deducted from the addresses you control.
 When you are done validating, the staked funds are returned to the addresses they came from.
 If you earned a reward, it is sent to the address you specified when you added yourself as a validator.